forrtproject/forrtproject.github.io/content/forrt/principles/principles.md

 * it breeds an atmosphere of constructive curiosity and problem-solving;
 * it endows students with the ability to discover on their own the myriad of ways their skill set and ability can be integrated into the research * process.
 * it helps shatter the academic glass ceiling and promote engagement with the academic profession.
-* it galvanizes and accelerates the dissemination of reliable, rigorous, replicable, open, reproducible science to a previously uninformed population: undergraduate and graduate students
+* it galvanizes and accelerates the dissemination of reliable, rigorous, replicable, open, reproducible science to a previously uninformed population: undergraduate and graduate students.

-## Make your existing teaching and mentoring materials open.

-Open educational resources are beneficial regardless of subject or language, and allow for community contributions for iterative improvement of materials.
-Making your teaching and mentoring materials open allows the community to do things like enhance documentation, add media (transcripts, voice, video), translate materials, and improve accessibility.
-Educators can reuse and/or adapt materials to their own context and needs - reducing time encumberment for producing high-quality materials and its access - effectively allowing meaningful participation of civil society in learning, research and innovation.

-## Make your research open.

-Increasingly, well-documented research repositories are used as educational resources in undergraduate and graduate education.
-Additionally, initiatives like the [Collaborative Replications and Education Project in Psychology](https://osf.io/wfc6u/wiki) (CREP) and the [Political Science Replication Initiative](https://projects.iq.harvard.edu/psreplication/home) (PSRI) are being developed.

-## Roadmap for Graduate Students.

-Kathawalla, Silverstein, and Syed propose “[Easing Into Open Science: A Tutorial for Graduate Students](https://psyarxiv.com/vzjdp/)” to assist graduate students to engage in open science practices.
-They give graduate students ideas on how to approach conversation with their advisors/collaborators, ideas on how to integrate open science practices within the graduate school framework, and specific resources on how to engage with each behavior.
-And they emphasize that engaging in open science behaviors need not be an all or nothing approach, but rather graduate students can engage with any number of the behaviors outlined.

-We are including more ways, stay tuned!